How to Use IRAC and CRAC in NLSAT Subjective Answers

 Writing generic conclusions without linking to facts.

-Skipping the “Rule” or merging it vaguely into the application.
+Skipping the “Rule” or merging it vaguely into application.

 Using moral or emotional language (“it’s unfair”) instead of principle-based reasoning.